Back to top

 • Less hands-on coding, more strategic planning

-• Set overall technical direction for the company
+• Set the overall technical direction for the company

 • Make high-level decisions about technology stack and architecture